 It requires relatively little care.
 Keep its soil lightly moist, feed it once per month in spring and summer, and prune it lightly each year to keep a bushy shape.
 Remember this is a sun-loving plant, so it won’t enjoy being out in really cold winter temperatures (it's not keen on anything below about 10°C).
 Bring it inside for winter, until the weather gets nice and warm, probably in about May or June.

+Depending on the time of year, your tree may arrive without fruit, but if you give it enough warmth and sun it should flower and fruit from spring.
 Your plant will arrive in a nursery pot (the plastic pot it’s been growing in).
 There’s no need to remove it from this.
 Just place the whole thing inside a decorative pot.
 Easy peasy, lemon squeezy.

 Did you know?